 The non-romantic Englishwoman

 Tromperie By Desplechin was presented in the new Premieres section.
 It’s an adaptation of Philip Roth’s novel Deception which I haven’t read.
-It’s about the writer Philip He is married but has an English mistress (Léa Seydoux).
+It’s about the writer Philip who is married but has an English mistress (Léa Seydoux).
 It is a modest film shot during the pandemic.
 My expectations were not high at all, but I was pleasantly surprised.
 It is not a film that can be compared to the director’s early, masterful films, but it’s pleasant enough, and Léa Seydoux is a major asset.
 I’m not sure that the same can be said about Denis Podalydès (who also appeared in Anaïs in Love, playing in Semaine de la Critique).
-Not essential, but enjoyable buoyed by Yannick le Saux’s lensing.
+Not essential, but enjoyable, buoyed by Yorick Le Saux‘s lensing.

 The State of French Cinema